Voting methods in deliberative assemblies: Rising vote

 A simple rising vote (in which the number of members voting on each side rise to their feet) is used principally in cases in which the chair believes a voice vote has been taken with an inconclusive result, or upon a motion to divide the assembly.
 A rising vote is also often the normal method of voting on motions requiring a two-thirds vote for adoption.
 It can also be used as the first method of voting when only a majority vote is required if the chair believes in advance that a voice vote will be inconclusive.
 The chair can also order the rising vote to be counted.
+Another use is on a resolution honoring or in memory of a notable person, when the assembly stands in honor or remembrance.

 Show of hands

 A show of hands is a method of public voting, often used in small boards, committees or also informal gatherings, or some larger assemblies.
 Members raise their hands to indicate support for the motion, then for opposition to it.
 The chairperson assesses which side had the most hands, sometimes by counting them individually.
 This method is more precise than a voice vote and ensures that each member's vote is counted equally (no advantage for shouting louder).
 However, it is not a full division of the assembly, and can produce a larger number of abstentions than a rising vote.

+In some national legislatures and public organizations, members instead use their credentials or membership cards.